GLACIAL: Granger and Learning-based Causality Analysis for Longitudinal Imaging Studies: Experiment on ADNI Dataset

-Figure~\ref{fig:adni_12var_baselines} shows the outputs of the baselines CD methods on the ADNI data.
-Linear interpolation was used to fill out missing values in the data.
-The outputs from PCMCI+, DYNOTEARS, and linear Granger are not very informative as they do not contain any edge between the ROIs.
+Fig~\ref{fig:adni_12var_baselines_app} shows the outputs of the Sort-N-Regress baseline and the remaining timeseries baselines on the ADNI data.
+The output of Sort-N-Regress seems implausible because the nodes FDG, PTAU, and ABETA are children of the MRI nodes.
+This contradicts the established literature about Alzheimer's disease in which indicates that the disease seems to originates first from changes in FDG, PTAU, and ABETA (hence these nodes should be roots instead of descendants).
+The outputs from PCMCI+ and TCDF are not very informative as they lack edges between the ROIs.
 Although somewhat similar \MNAME's output, output from SVAR-GFCI has a lot of bidirectional edges.
-One of the possible reason for the seemingly worse performance of the baselines is the high missing rate in the ADNI data.
+The outputs of SRU and cMLP also contain bidirectional edges.
+One of the possible reasons for the seemingly worse performance of the baselines is the high missing rate in the ADNI data.